Coastal Research and Education Society of Long Island

 In 2016 NOAA Fisheries declared an Unusual Mortaility Event (UME) for the humpback whale along the Atlantic coast from Maine through Florida.

-Since 2016, to date 209 humpbacks have been found dead along the east coast of the US.
+Since 2016, to date 212 humpbacks have been found dead along the east coast of the US.
 Necropsies (post-mortem exams) were conducted and of all whales examined, 40% showed signed of human interactions (evidence of entanglement and/or ship strikes).
-NY has had 43 strandings of dead humpbacks (more than all other states), followed by Massachusetts with 41 (see https://www.fisheries.noaa.gov/national/marine-life-distress/2016-2023-humpback-whale-unusual-mortality-event-along-atlantic-coast).
+Since 2016, NY has had 45 strandings of dead humpbacks (34 in NYS waters and 11 offshore), followed by Massachusetts with 42 (21 in state waters and 21 offshore) (see https://www.fisheries.noaa.gov/national/marine-life-distress/2016-2023-humpback-whale-unusual-mortality-event-along-atlantic-coast).
+These deaths are predomminantly due to ship-strikes and entanglements.

 • if want want to help reduced these deaths, help convince vessel operators to SLOW DOWN.